indi06-star/StreamX/README.md

 User Login and Registration: Secure user registration and login functionality.
 User Interface Design and UX/UI Principles: A user-friendly and visually appealing design adhering to UX/UI best practices.
-Product/Service Display and Catalog Implementation: Clear and organized display of mirror products with detailed information and browsing capabilities.
+Service Display and Catalog Implementation: Clear and organized display of movies with detailed information and browsing capabilities.
-Shopping Cart and Order Process: A functional shopping cart allowing users to add, modify, and checkout with their selected items.
+Movie Cart and Order Process: A functional movie cart allowing users to add, modify, and checkout with their selected items.
 Responsive Design Implementation: The website adapts seamlessly to various screen sizes (desktop, tablet, mobile).
-Database Design and Implementation: A well-structured database (PulseFit) to store user, product, and order data.
+Database Design and Implementation: A well-structured database (StreamXDBt) to store user, product, and order data.
 Authentication and User Management: Secure authentication for users and potentially an administrative interface for managing the website.
-Product/Service Data Management: [If implemented] An administrative interface for adding, editing, and deleting products.
+Service Data Management: An administrative interface for adding, editing, and deleting products.
-Order Processing and Management: [If implemented] An administrative interface for viewing and managing customer orders.
-Payment System Integration: [Specify if actual or simulated] Integration with a payment gateway (either a real implementation or a simulated process).
+Payment System Integration: Integration with a payment gateway (a simulated process).
 Overall System Integration (Front-end and Back-end): Seamless communication and data flow between the user interface and the server-side logic.
 Credits (If Applicable)
 [Acknowledge any libraries, frameworks, or resources used, e.g.:]